mqchen/fishers-exact-test/README.md

-# Fisher's Exact test
+# Fisher's exact test

-This is a javascript implementation for doing Fisher's Exact tests.
+This is a javascript implementation for doing Fisher's exact tests.

 Resources to learn about the test: